 Roosevelt University is committed to educating students of diverse backgrounds, ages, and school and work experiences.
 Each student who applies is evaluated on individual merit.

-Required documents: In addition to the application, official transcripts must be received from each college where course work was attempted, regardless of credits earned.
-A transcript is considered “official” when it is embossed with the institutional seal and delivered in a sealed envelope on institutional stationery.
+Required documents: In addition to the completed application, official transcripts must be received from each college where course work was attempted, regardless of credits earned.
+A transcript is considered official when embossed with the institutional seal and delivered in a sealed envelope on institutional stationery.

 Transfer credit is accepted from regionally accredited colleges and universities.
-Detailed information is available in the Transfer Credit Policy, found on the university's web site.
+Detailed information is available in the Transfer Credit Policy, found on the university's website.

 Specific types of credit also are accepted: